pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 This is where the clever bit of hazard pointers comes in: we must make sure that any resource (pointer to a node, etc.) we borrow from a lock-free data structure is immediately protected by a HP record.
 We can't make two things happen atomically without locking.
-Instead, we'll *guess* what resource we will borrow, publish that guess, and then actually borrow the resource.
+Instead, we'll *guess*[^guessing-is-fine] what resource we will borrow, publish that guess, and then actually borrow the resource.
 If we guessed correctly, we can immediately use the borrowed resource;
 if we were wrong, we must try again.

+[^guessing-is-fine]: The scheme is correct with any actual guess; we could even use a random number generator.
+However, performance is ideal (the loop exits) when we "guess" by reading current value of the pointer we want to borrow safely.

 On an ideal [sequentially consistent](https://en.wikipedia.org/wiki/Sequential_consistency) machine, the pseudocode looks like the following.
+The `cell` argument points to the resource we wish to acquire (e.g., it's a reference to the `next` field in a linked list node), and `record` is the hazard pointer record that will protect the value borrowed from `cell`.

 {% codeblock hp_read_sc.py %}
 def hp_read_sc(cell, record):
-    while True:
+    "Reads the resource (pointer) in `cell`, and protects it through `record`." while True:
         guess = cell.load()
         record.pin = guess